 I spent a year abroad in Israel attending university and living on a kibbutz.
 When I returned to the United States, I moved to Los Angeles to complete my undergraduate degree at the University of Judaism.
 After college, I returned to Boston.
 There I met and married my husband.
 I attended Brandeis University and received my Masters Degree in 1994 in Jewish Communal Services for Fundraising.
 We moved a short time later back to the west coast for a job opportunity.

 I am an active volunteer in my community and at my children’s school.
-I currently serve on the board of directors for Willowbrook Arts Summer Camp.
+I served on the Board of Directors for Willowbrook Arts Summer Camp from 2008-2013.
 I worked as a Consultant for an International Health and Wellness company from 2002-2009.
+Currently, I am the Volunteer Manager at Make-A-Wish Oregon.

 For information about speaking engagements, please contact me at firstname.lastname@example.org.